Asbury, Iowa: Education

-All students living in Asbury are zoned to schools in the Dubuque Community School District.
+All students in Asbury are zoned to public schools in the Dubuque Community School District.
 Elementary school students living in the central, eastern, and southern parts of Asbury are zoned to Carver Elementary School.
 Other students in northern, western, and southwestern Asbury (Arrowhead, Brook Haven, Forest Hills, Long Grove, Wedgewood) are zoned to Kennedy Elementary School.
 Asbury's middle school students are zoned to Roosevelt Middle School, and high school students are zoned to Hempstead High School.

-There are no private schools currently operating in Asbury, but many parochial school students attend private schools in Dubuque, as they are open to anyone, regardless of location.
-Many of these students are enrolled in the Holy Family Catholic School System, and attend nearby Resurrection Elementary School, Mazzuchelli Middle School, and Wahlert High School.
-There is also a private elementary school serving the Lutheran community in the area, the Dubuque Lutheran School (LCMS affiliated).
+There are no private schools operating in Asbury.
+Some students are enrolled in the Holy Family Catholic Schools system.

-Neighborhoods

-Asbury is a city of neighborhoods.
-Since the city is very young, and much of its growth has occurred only recently, its subdivisions are still clearly identifiable.
-Generally, eastern and southern parts of the city are older, while northern and western areas are of entirely new construction.
-Asbury's "main street" is Asbury Road, and most of the neighborhoods branch off of this artery.
-The city is growing at a phenomenal clip, adding 544 new single-family homes since 2000.